 - Split into clear sections with headings.

-Visual elements make your poster more engaging and easier for others to understand.
+Remember, visual elements make your poster more engaging and easier for others to understand.
 Therefore, use them wisely:

 ✅ Use: